-But for all its entertainment value and commercial contributions to Greene County, the story has a much deeper, far-reaching significance for America, true during Irving’s time and even more so now during a coronavirus pandemic that’s forced people to stop, slow down, and take stock of life’s highest priorities.
+But for all its entertainment value and commercial contributions to Greene County, the story has a much deeper, far-reaching significance for America, true during Irving’s time and even more so now following a coronavirus pandemic that forced people to stop, slow down, and take stock of life’s highest priorities.

 Irving wrote: “The great error in Rip’s composition was an insuperable aversion to all kinds of profitable labor.
 In fact, he declared it was of no use to work on his farm; it was the most pestilent little piece of ground in the whole country.”

 But rather than regarding Rip as a lazy, dreamy idler, Boughton believes Rip’s character is Irving’s “protest against the stress and drive, the feverish energy, and over excitement in the wild race against time, for wealth and power and place in the quickly growing communities about him.”

 “[It is] a compelling critique of the work ethic…in American culture.
 Irving suggests that the new republic needs to make room for poets, philosophers, artists, storytellers, and writers.”

 — Steve Reich, history professor, James Madison University